willianjusten/cards-jekyll-template/_posts/2020-09-27-another-react-blog-post.md

 Another React test blog post

+You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!
+To add new posts, simply add a file in the `_posts` directory that follows the convention: YYYY-MM-DD-name-of-post.ext.

+You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!
+To add new posts, simply add a file in the `_posts` directory that follows the convention: YYYY-MM-DD-name-of-post.ext.

+You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!
+To add new posts, simply add a file in the `_posts` directory that follows the convention: YYYY-MM-DD-name-of-post.ext.
 Another test blog post Another test blog postAnother test blog post Another React blog post

 ## Header Name